Trading card: Digital trading cards

 In an attempt to stay current with technology and digital trends, existing and new trading card companies started to create digital trading cards that lived exclusively online or as a digital counterpart of a physical card.

 In 1995 Michael A. Pace produced "computer based" trading cards, utilizing a CD ROM computer system and floppy discs.

 In 2000, Topps launched a brand of sports cards, called etopps.
-These cards were sold exclusively online through individual IPO's (initial player offering) in which the card is offered for usually a week at the IPO price.
+These cards were sold exclusively online through individual IPOs (initial player offering) in which the card is offered for usually a week at the IPO price.
 That same year, Tokenzone launched a digital collectibles platform that was used by media companies to distribute content in the form of digital trading cards.
 The quantity sold depended on how many people offered to buy but was limited to a certain maximum.
 After a sale, the cards were held in a climate-controlled warehouse unless the buyer requests delivery, and the cards could be traded online without changing hands except in the virtual sense.
 In January 2012, Topps announced that they would be discontinuing their eTopps product line.

 Digital collectible card games were estimated to be a $1.3B market in 2013.
 A number of tech start-ups have attempted to establish themselves in this space, notably Stampii (Spain, 2009), Fantom (Ireland, 2011), Deckdaq (Israel, 2011), and 2Stic (Austria, 2013).

 Panini launched their Adrenalyn XL platform with an NBA and NFL trading card collection.
-Connect2Media together with Winning Moves, created an iPhone Application to host a series of trading card collections, including Dinosaurs, James Bond - 007, Celebs, Gum Ball 3000, European Football Stars and NBA.
+Connect2Media together with Winning Moves, created an iPhone application to host a series of trading card collections, including Dinosaurs, James Bond - 007, Celebs, Gum Ball 3000, European Football Stars and NBA.
 In 2011, mytcg Technologies launched a platform for hosting digital trading card content.

 On July 1, 2011, Wildcat Intellectual Property Holdings filed a lawsuit against 12 defendants, including Topps, Panini, Sony, Electronic Arts, Konami, Pokémon, Zynga and Nintendo, for allegedly infringing Wildcat's "Electronic Trading Card" patent.